The Geology of the Permian Basin: How Ancient Oceans Created America's Oil Boom

 18 min read

-Aerial view of Permian Basin geological formations and drilling operations
+Aerial view of Permian Basin showing Delaware and Midland sub-basins with oil drilling operations in West Texas

 Beneath the seemingly endless expanse of West Texas and southeastern New Mexico lies one of the most remarkable geological formations on Earth.
 The Permian Basin, spanning 75,000 square miles of desert landscape, represents not just America's most productive oil field, but a testament to the incredible forces that have shaped our planet over hundreds of millions of years.